 This type of eye surgery is a typical operation in the UK and can happen in a day.
 It has a very high success rate in terms of treating eye conditions and improving eyesight.

 It usually takes around 4-6 weeks to recover from this operation.

 How to treat cataracts?

 However, cataracts typically worsen as time goes on, meaning that eventually surgery is required.
-This surgery is known as cataract removal, and is a very common and widely successful surgery that can be done in a day.
+This surgery is known as cataract removal and can happen in a day.

-If you're suffering from cataracts, it's very important to visit your GP or optician to find out how far along your condition is and what level of treatment is required.
+If you're suffering from cataracts, it's imperative to visit your GP or optician to monitor the progress and determine what level of treatment is required.